microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/wisconsin/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* All individuals ages 16 and older became eligible for the vaccine on April 5.
-Remember vaccine providers will prioritize previously eligible groups before vaccinating this group.

-Please note the Pfizer vaccine is authorized for use in people age 16 and older.
-The Moderna and Johnson & Johnson vaccines are authorized for use in people age 18 and older
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/wyoming/state_name